infinite-options/IO-Google-Login/README.md

 3. build.gradle (in android>apps)

-- change namespace
+- change namespace (may be changed automatically by env file)
-- change applicationId
+- change applicationId (may be changed automatically by env file)
 - ensure KEYSTORE_PATH points to location of keystore file (ie MMU.keystore should be in root folder or android>app)
 - location of keystore file determines if you are using a default keystore file or a custom file
 - See Creating Keystore Files and Generating SHA-1 in Creating a React Native App document